operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/reference/advanced_options.md

 Group.
 We have only recently implemented the support for the `MongoDB` Kind so we want reconciles for this Kind to be more verbose.
-Our operator container's spec in our `config/manager/manager.yaml` and `config/default/auth_proxy_patch.yaml` files might contiain something like:
+Our operator container's spec in our `config/manager/manager.yaml` and `config/default/auth_proxy_patch.yaml` files might contain something like:

 ```yaml
 - name: manager